-er 22 - 36 months Selects a small number of objects from a group when asked, for example, 'please give me one', 'please give me two'.
+22 - 36 months Selects a small number of objects from a group when asked, for example, 'please give me one', 'please give me two'.
 Recites some number names in sequence.
 Creates and experiments with symbols and marks representing ideas of number.
 Begins to make comparisons between quantities.
 Uses some language of quantities, such as 'more' and 'a lot'.
 Knows that a group of things changes in quantity when something is added or taken away.
 30 - 50 months Uses some number names and number language spontaneously.
 Uses some number names accurately in play.
 Recites numbers in order to 10.
 Knows that numbers identify how many objects are in a set.
 Beginning to represent numbers using fingers, marks on paper or pictures.
 Sometimes matches numeral and quantity correctly.
 Shows curiosity about numbers by offering comments or asking questions.
 Compares two groups of objects, saying when they have the same number.
 Shows an interest in number problems.
 Separates a group of three or four objects in different ways, beginning to recognise that the total is still the same.
 Shows an interest in numerals in the environment.
 Shows an interest in representing numbers.
 Realises not only objects, but anything can be counted, including steps, claps or jumps.
 40 - 60 months Recognises some numerals of personal significance.
 Recognises numerals 1 to 5.
 Counts up to three or four objects by saying one number name for each item.
 Counts actions or objects which cannot be moved.
 Counts objects to 10, and beginning to count beyond 10.
 Counts out up to six objects from a larger group.
 Selects the correct numeral to represent 1 to 5, then 1 to 10 objects.
 Counts an irregular arrangement of up to ten objects.
 Estimates how many objects they can see and checks by counting them.
 Uses the language of 'more' and 'fewer' to compare two sets of objects.
 Finds the total number of items in two groups by counting all of them.
 Says the number that is one more than a given number.
 Finds one more or one less from a group of up to five objects, then ten objects.
 In practical activities and discussion, beginning to use the vocabulary involved in adding and subtracting.
 Records, using marks that they can interpret and explain.
-Begins to identify own mathematical problems based on own interests and fascinations.
-Early Learning Children count reliably with numbers from one to 20, place them in order and say which number is Goal 11 one more or one less than a given number.
-Using quantities and objects, they add and subtract two This summarises single-digit numbers and count on or back to find the answer.
-They solve problems, including the knowledge, doubling, halving and sharing. skills and understanding that all young children should have gained should have gained by the end of the should have gained Children estimate a number of objects and check quantities by counting up to 20.
-They solve practical
+Early Learning Goal 11 This summarises the knowledge, skills and understanding that all young children should have gained by the end of the Reception year.
+Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
+Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
+They solve problems, including doubling, halving and sharing.
+Exceeding Children estimate a number of objects and check quantities by counting up to 20.
+They solve practical problems that involve combining groups of 2, 5 or 10, or sharing into equal groups.